Mariano Benlliure: Life and works

+Benlliure was the protector of the Cadiz sculptor Juan Luis Vassallo, taking charge of the reproduction of the work La Jeroma, which in 1927 had won first prize at the Casino.
 Mariano Benlliure was the engraver of the first Peseta coins issued in 1947 showing the head of Franco.

 He was depicted on the Spanish 500 ptas banknote in the 1950s, with his sculpture "Sepulcro De Gayarre en el Roncal" on the reverse.

 His brothers José and Juan Antonio were also painters.